-- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 212 in Building 2, and at the Lubbock Center Computer Lab in Lubbock (3907 Avenue Q).
-Please remember to sign in when you seek the help of a tutor in each of these places. - ➤ The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries. - There are exam reviews on Blackboard for the student's use.
+- Free tutoring at Levelland is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in room RC 207 in Building 2, and at the Lubbock Center Computer Lab in Lubbock (3907 Avenue Q).
+Please remember to sign in when you seek the help of a tutor in each of these places. - The South Plains College Department of Mathematics and Engineering has put one copy of the textbook for this course on reserve in the Levelland and Reese Campus Libraries.

-@1997 by Randy Glasbergen.
-E-mail: randyg@norwich.net http://www.norwich.net/~randyg/toon.html
+©1997 by Randy Glasbergen.
+E-mail: randyg@norwich.net